Mass Balance Factsheet for the Nigardsbreen, Scandinavia

 - Current Principal Investigator: BJARNE KJOLLMOEN & Colleagues

-- Current Sponsoring Agency: NORWEGIAN WATER RESOURCES AND ENERGY DIRECTORATE (NVE) – SECTION FOR GLACIERS, SNOW AND ICE (OSLO, NO)
+- Current Sponsoring Agency: NORWEGIAN WATER RESOURCES AND ENERGY DIRECTORATE (NVE) – SECTION FOR GLACIERS, ICE AND SNOW (OSLO, NO)

 Terrestrial and satellite map of Nigardsbreen (Google Maps)